Jojoooo1/spring-boot-api/README.md

 ### Back-office

 - **URL:** `{{host}}/back-office/`
-- **Description:** It provides APIs to efficiently manage back-office operations usually serving as the interface between support and operation.
+- **Description:** It provides APIs to efficiently manage back-office operations, usually serving as the interface between support and operation.
 - **Auth:**
     - **Authentication:** It uses JWT.